ianomad/ianomad.github.io/_posts/2020-08-11-Productivity-Notes.md

 - help maintaining a healthy body
 - generate dopamine and endorphin

 Let's focus on the second point a little more.
-One can utilize exercising to generate dopamine to boost that extra motivation and endorphine as a stress supressor.
+One can utilize exercising to generate dopamine to boost that extra motivation and endorphin as a stress supressor.
 If you really nail both, you are basically unstoppable.

 <br/>